Addiction Treatment for Grove City, Ohio

 In 2017, different types of heroin (specifically black tar and white powdered heroin) became equally available in the region.
 Also, those who use heroin in the Grove City area most often cut it with fentanyl and carfentanil.
 Most commonly, people used heroin through injection into the veins.
 Unfortunately, this type of transmission increased the transference of Hepatitis C, since users often share needles.
 Although heroin use affects all ethnicities and communities, heroin usage reportedly rose among young Black people in the Grove City area.

 Lastly, Neurontin® was commonly used and available in the region.
 Users often received the drug as a prescription from a doctor.
 Those who used Neurontin® were often people who were addicted to heroin first and then misused the drug.
 In Ohio overall, drug overdose deaths that involved opioids fell from 4,293 in 2017 (a rate of 39.2) to 3,237 in 2018.
-We want to help those from Grove City, OH learn more about addiction treatment available for you.
-If you have any questions about addiction treatment in your area, please call 614-502-6247.
+We want to help those from Grove City, OH learn more about what addiction treatment is available.
+If you currently live in Grove City and are curious about the treatment options in your area then give us a call at 614-502-6247.

 Types of Addiction Treatment in Grove City